ESMValGroup/ESMValTool_Tutorial/_episodes/08-diagnostics.md

 ## Understanding an existing Python diagnostic

-If you clone the ESMValTool repository, a folder called ``ESMValTool`` is created in your home/working directory, see the instructions in the lesson [Development and contribution]({{ page.root }}{% link _episodes/07-development-setup.md %}).
+When you clone the ESMValTool from the public GitHub repository, a folder called ``ESMValTool`` is created in your home/working directory, see the instructions in the lesson [Development and contribution]({{ page.root }}{% link _episodes/07-development-setup.md %}).

 The folder ``ESMValTool`` contains the source code of the tool.
 We can find the